 - Eliminating excessive expenditures.

-The strategies listed above are geared towards removing obstacles, which may hinder the revitalization of this company.
-Antonio Perez, the CEO and chairman of Kodak envisions a stronger Kodak, with a new image and energy to move forward.
-Personalized Imaging, Document Imaging and Customer Inkjet innovations will put a fresh face on the company’s creative ventures.
+The strategies listed above are geared towards removing obstacles.
+These obstacles may hinder the revitalization of this company.
+Antonio Perez, the CEO, and chairman of Kodak envisions a stronger Kodak, with a new image and energy to move forward.
+Personalized Imaging, Document Imaging, and Customer Inkjet innovations will put a fresh face on the company’s creative ventures.
 They are planning to return to the market with a spotlight on sales, in the areas of corporate printing solutions, packaging, and project assistance.
-It will come back as a leaner, but a more determined business, with a proven history of success.
-Right now there is much work to be done to position this company to attract a solid consumer base, with more emphasis on meeting the needs of commercial ventures.
+It will come back as a leaner, but more determined business, with a proven history of success.
+Right now there is much work to be done to position this company to attract a solid consumer base.
+Kodak needs more emphasis on meeting the needs of commercial ventures.

-Kodak is preparing to emerge in 2013 and it will highlight its strengths in the photo industry, photo processing, commercial sales and customer service.
+Kodak is preparing to emerge and it will highlight its strengths in the photo industry, photo processing, commercial sales, and customer service.
 It remains an innovative company, with an eye on the future and the knowledge of how to succeed.